Baromeus/wbs-workshop/README.md

 # wbs-workshop
-Collection of Workshops for the WBS-Doscord Community
+Collection of Workshops for the WBS-Discord Community